 In other words, for a successful personal injury medical malpractice case in Maryland your lawyer must prove two elements.
 First, an act of medical malpractice (negligence) by a health care provider, usually a doctor, nurse, or hospital.
 Second, the injury must be the direct result of the above act of medical malpractice.
 There can be medical malpractice without injury where the health care provider did something wrong but you were not actually injured as a result.

 Maryland's Health Care Malpractice Claims Statute requires that a medical malpractice lawyer filing a claim in a Maryland Circuit Court must first file a claim with the Director of the Maryland Health Claims Arbitration Office.
 Within 90 days of filing a medical malpractice claim with the Maryland Health Claims Arbitration Office, your malpractice attorney must file a certificate of merit from a qualified expert who has recent experience in the relevant field attesting to failure to meet the standard of care and that the breach was the proximate cause of your injuries.
-This rule does not apply to informed consent claims.
+You can find the 7 steps to filing a malpractice case here.

 In almost every medical malpractice case in Maryland, medical experts are required to establish the standard of care in the medical community for treating a patient who presented in a similar fashion as the medical malpractice plaintiff.
 The doctor must also testify in a medical malpractice claim in Maryland that there is a greater than 50% likelihood the plaintiff's injuries would not have occurred if their doctor had not committed medical malpractice.
 Accordingly, before our medical malpractice attorneys file your case, our attorneys consult with medical doctors who are willing to offer their opinions as to whether he or she believes that medical malpractice has occurred.
 Because many Maryland doctors are unwilling to give medical malpractice opinions for attorneys in Maryland cases, as they regularly work with the doctors who are suspected of medical malpractice, our lawyers are often required to go outside of Maryland to find impartial doctors who are willing to work with medical malpractice attorneys in offering their opinions on the care and treatment provided.
 Maryland law requires the applicable standard of care, and any violation thereof, to be proven by expert testimony expressed to a "reasonable degree of probability."
 This wooden phrase is required to make sure that the expert's opinion is more than speculation or conjecture.
 (See J. Murphy, Maryland Evidence Handbook, §1404 (2d ed.
 1993)).
 In other words, a malpractice lawyer in Maryland must produce a medical doctor to offer testimony that it is more likely than not that the injury resulted from medical malpractice.